Conversion of Gaussian states under incoherent Gaussian operations

-Theorem 2.2 is a parallel result of no-go theorem of purification for coherent mixed states of discrete-variable systems \cite{FL1x}.
-It shows strong limits on the efficieny of perfecct coherent purification of gaussian states.
-In addition, by Theorem 2.2, there does not exist maximally coherent mixed Gaussian state which can manipulate all Gaussian states.
-Thus there is not a maximally coherent Gaussian state which can generate all other Gaussian states by means of IGOs.
-It is a peculiarity of Gaussian continuous-variable systems \cite{Bau}.
+Theorem 3.2 is a parallel result of no-go theorem of purification for coherent mixed states of discrete-variable systems \cite{FL1x}.
+It shows strong limit on the efficiency of perfect coherent purification of Gaussian states.

+In addition, by Theorem 3.2, there does not exist a maximally coherent mixed Gaussian state which can generate all Gaussian states.
+Combining this with Theorem 3.1, there is not a maximally coherent Gaussian state which can generate all other Gaussian states by means of IGOs.
+It is a peculiarity of Gaussian continuous-variable systems.

-In practical applications, people need to deal with the mixed input and output states rather than pure ones \cite{Weedx}.
+In practical applications such as evolution of quantum coherence of optical cat states, people need to deal with the mixed input and output states rather than pure ones \cite{Glancy, Mzhang}.
 We will provide structural characterization of conversion for mixed Gaussian states in the following.
 It is an answer to the question of characterizing mixed coherent state manipulation in infinite dimensional systems \cite{DBG}.
+That is, given two mixed Gaussian states $\rho(V_1,d_1)$ and $\sigma(V_2,d_2)$, when $\rho(V_1,d_1)\xrightarrow {\text IGO}\sigma(V_2,d_2)$ holds true.
 Firstly, we need to classify IGOs for a clear presentation.
 By the definition of IGOs, one can see any IGO of one-mode has two kinds of types: